Requesting items on loan: applications procedure

 After your application has been received

-For more information or questions about submitting an application for the loan of items from the museum please contact Robert Ritter, registrar of the National Museum of Antiquities.
+For more information or questions about loan applications, please contact Robert Ritter, registrar of the National Museum of Antiquities.

 - E-mail: firstname.lastname@example.org